Promotion Banner

 Credit:

-A frequent question I get from followers and friends is what happens to their tennis bet after a player retires.
+A frequent question I get from followers and friends is what happens to their tennis bet after a player withdraws.
 I also get similar questions during rain delays or postponed matches that span multiple days.

 It’s a great question, but extremely difficult to answer since tennis betting differs drastically from other major sports, which generally have standard rules across all books.

-As a result, I almost always respond with “It depends.
-Check the rules of your book(s)!”
+As a result, I almost always respond with "It depends.
+Check the rules of your book(s)!"
+We'll dive into some example situations, and outline the rules at 8+ major U.S. sportsbooks.

 Let’s start with what happens with a moneyline bet under different circumstances.